Dr. Gail D. Burd Biography

 In late 2020, the Provost asked Dr. Burd to bring together traditional academic and student affairs units and approaches to enhance the undergraduate experience and to increase retention and college completion.
 To accomplish these goals, the Vice Provost for Undergraduate Education and the Vice Provost for Students Success and Retention Innovations and their units now report to Dr. Burd.
 They, along with members of their teams that include the Associate Vice Provost for Instruction and Assessment, Assistant Vice Provost for Student Success and Retention Innovation, the Registrar, the Executive Director for General Education, and the Director for the Advising Resource Center, will collaborate on undergraduate success initiatives.
 This innovative organization is strategic in that it will facilitate close collaboration and a whole campus approach to and responsibility for undergraduate success.
 Other units and personnel under this umbrella include Curricular Affairs, University Fees, Transfer Curriculum and Articulation, Transfer Student Center, Think Tank, SALT Center, C.A.T.S.
 Academics, Thrive Center, and TRIO Arizona’s Science Mathematics and Engineering Scholars Program.

 Within her portfolio, other activities include assessment, academic program reviews, instructional support via faculty learning communities, development of collaborative learning spaces and academic resources, Higher Learning Commission Accreditation, and oversight of the Center for University Education Scholarship and the Center for the Integration of Research, Teaching, and Learning.
-In addition, in 2020 President Robbins appointed Dr. Burd to serve on the Board of Directors for the University of Arizona Global Campus (UAGC), an independent, online university affiliated with the University of Arizona.
+In 2020, President Robbins appointed Dr. Burd to serve on the Board of Directors for the University of Arizona Global Campus (UAGC), an independent, online university affiliated with the University of Arizona.
 Then, in Spring of 2022, Dr. Burd assumed an additional role as Accreditation Liaison Officer (ALO) for the Higher Learning Commission.

 Dr. Burd is a University Distinguished Professor in Molecular and Cellular Biology with a joint appointment in Cellular and Molecular Medicine and with research interests focused on development and neural plasticity in the vertebrate olfactory system and the scholarship of teaching and learning.
 She has published peer-reviewed articles, monograph chapters, and a book on Immunocytochemical Techniques and given numerous scholarly presentations.
 In prior administrative roles at the University of Arizona, Dr. Burd served as the Associate Dean for Academic Affairs in the College of Science, the Interim Department Head of Molecular and Cellular Biology, and the Associate Department Head of Molecular and Cellular Biology.
 In addition, she served as an elected member-at-large senator in the Faculty Senate for eight years.